 SEM is often used in practice to model and test hypothesized causal relationships among observed and latent (unobserved) variables, including in analysis across time and groups.
-It can be viewed as the merging of a conceptual model, path diagram, confirmatory factor analysis and path analysis.
-In this textbook we also discuss techniques, such as mixture modeling, that expand the capacity of SEM using a combination of both continuous and categorical latent variables.
+It can be viewed as the merging of a conceptual model, path diagram, confirmatory factor analysis, and path analysis.
+In this textbook the authors also discuss techniques, such as mixture modeling, that expand the capacity of SEM using a combination of both continuous and categorical latent variables.

 - Basic, intermediate, and advanced SEM topics

 - Detailed applications, particularly relevant for health and medical scientists

 - Topics and examples that are pertinent to both new and experienced SEM researchers